cs1302uga/cs1302-ce14/README.md

 1. View the condensed, graphical version of your Git log using `git adog` What is the entire line of output for the most recent entry produced by your new `git adog` command?

+1. Looking at the graphical version of your Git log, can you tell which branch you were on when you committed the `NOTES.md` file?
+How can you tell?

 1. If you do not intend to revisit the `genericize` branch by name, then you can safely delete it using `git branch -d` followed by the branch